-DEFINITION: Average and maximum temperatures at the surface of the sea are determined by solar radiation, ambient air temperature and mixing with deeper (cooler) water.
-High SST's (above 29.5°C) will increase the likelihood of coral bleaching.
+DEFINITION: Average and maximum temperatures at the surface of the sea.
+Determined by solar radiation, ambient air temperature and mixing with deeper (cooler) water.
+High SST's (from 29.5 °C) will increase the likelihood of coral bleaching.

-CLIMATE CHANGE: Both the average and the maximum SST will increase.
+CLIMATE CHANGE: SST will increase, both average and maximum.
 This will impact coral reef health.